 There really is not much difference, and it all comes down to a trader’s personal preference.
 The new features and extras aren’t going to be everyone’s cup of tea, but there are always going to be traders looking for something different.
 There’s no denying that MT4 is very user-friendly, and in the beginning, this may be just what you’re looking for.
 But as you gain more experience you might want to consider something with lots of new features and more options than you could ever possibly need.

 While MT4 is the preferred trading platform for almost all Forex brokers, there are a number of brokers choosing to add MT5 as an extra option.
-We aren’t able to give you a definitive answer as to which is the best.
-It will be up to you to make that decision for yourself.
-There are good and bad points for both of them, and we would advise you try them both for size.
-Possibly with the help of a demo account in the first instance.
+We aren’t able to give you a definitive answer as to which is the best, as it will be up to you to make that decision for yourself.
+There are good and bad points for about of them, and we would advise you to try them both for size – possibly with the help of a demo account in the first instance.

-In general, MetaTrader 5 is far more versatile than its predecessor, which allows far more opportunities for individuals to make more money and execute more transactions.
-If you’re a particularly aggressive or ambitious trader then MetaTrader 5 is the perfect trading platform for you.
-But if you prefer to keep things simple, and be in firm control of your risk then you might be better sticking with MetaTrader 4.
+In general, MetaTrader 5 is far more versatile than its predecessor, which allows for far more opportunities for individuals to make more money and execute more transactions.
+If you’re a particularly aggressive or ambitious trader then MetaTrader 5 is the perfect trading platform for you; but if you prefer to keep things simple and be in firm control of your risk, then you might be better sticking with MetaTrader 4.

 MetaQuotes has made a number of significant improvements with MetaTrader 5, and it’s surprised us that it hasn’t been accepted as well as it should have been.
 It’s a human trait to stick with the familiar, so it shouldn’t come as such a surprise that traders tend to stick with what they know.
 But it does pay to explore other options and weigh up the advantages and disadvantages of them all.
 Only by being adventurous will you find the enjoyment you’re craving, and improve your chances of becoming a successful Forex trader.

-And remember, while MetaQuotes may have cornered the market in trading platforms there are a number of Forex brokers offering their own in-house software.
-So, it will pay to shop around.
+Remember also that while MetaQuotes may have cornered the market in trading platforms, there are a number of Forex brokers offering their own in-house software, so it will pay to shop around.